rcman/BPI-F3/README.md

 I've been working on my banana-pi F3 but the documentation and informarmation isn't great.
 So I'll be sharing my info on here.

+Boots from EMmc.

-Right now Armbian boots from a micro SD card.
-I downloaded the latest kernal from kernel.org
+Compiled latest kernal from kernel.org

-Copied the config file from the boot directory to .config of the downloaded kernel.
+Copied config file frin /boot to the uncompressed kernel directory as .config

 Before compiling the kernel I installed these packages